jdabtieu/litctf-2022-return/rev-minimalist.md

 ![](https://user-images.githubusercontent.com/62577178/182051971-aa5e861f-5da1-4961-a2c2-33529265e85f.png)

-For some reason Ghidra is not recognizing stack variable correctly, but essentially, this is what happens:
+For some reason Ghidra is not recognizing stack variables correctly, but essentially, this is what happens:
 1. reads a char
 2. if it's the 0-th char, we push it onto the stack
 3. grab the i-th value of the "key1" array and push it onto the stack